Mongrel Mob murder trial: Rotorua man possibly 'dragged' around lawn while beaten to death

 Blood was also found on a shoeprint on the lawn, Barr said.
 He said the shoe likely belonged to another person.

-He made this assumption as Rikihana had not been wearing shoes when his body was taken to hospital, he said.
+He made this assumption because Rikihana had not been wearing shoes when his body was taken to hospital, he said.

 Notable bloodstains were also found on a T-shirt, a towel, a chair, a wheelie bin and the grip of a hammer all found at the property.

-In cross-examination, Jury's lawyer Bill Nabney, questioned if the blood on the grip of the hammer could, in fact, have come from someone holding the hammer and having a cut or bloodied hands.
+In cross-examination, Jury's lawyer Bill Nabney questioned if the blood on the grip of the hammer could, in fact, have come from someone holding the hammer and having a cut or bloodied hands.
 Barr said this could be a possibility.

 Later in the day, DNA analysis specialist Timothy Power from the Institute of Environmental Science and Research took the stand.